dotnsf/dtopo/README.md

 - Change your JRE in Eclipse project as the ones of IBM Notes.
 See detailed information [here](http://dotnsf.blog.jp/archives/1067783810.html).

-- Add Notes.jar and websvc.jar as external JARs in your project.
+- Add Notes.jar and websvc.jar in your Notes folder(ex.
+C:\Notes\jvm\lib\ext) as external JARs in your project.

 - Edit dtopo.ini and set your names.nsf path following with n: